Healthy breakfast ideas your teen will actually enjoy eating and they’re all quick enough to make on a busy school morning.

 6. Apple and peanut butter

-Slice an apple, dip into peanut butter and eat – I usually add a yogurt and cereal bar to this breakfast just to bulk it up a little.
+I usually try to add a yogurt and cereal bar to this breakfast just to bulk it up a little.

 7. Krisprolls and cream cheese